-In his 1937 call for narratives, Gifford Pinchot implored the "Old Timers" to send him "anecdotes," remembrances that might serve to illuminate the past or fill the gaps in the historical record.
+In his 1937 call for narratives, Gifford Pinchot implored the Old Timers to send him "anecdotes," remembrances that might serve to illuminate the past and fill in the gaps of the historical record.
 Over and over, Pinchot received more than he could have imagined.
 The narrative of J.B.
-Lippincott sent to Pinchot in January of 1938 was a particular delight.
+Lippincott, for example, sent to Pinchot in January of 1938, was particularly poignant.
 Pinchot wrote, "I have read with keenest interest the two incidents you have so graphically described, and I am particularly delighted to have them.
 The details of both had gone out of my head, although the general outline was clear in my memory."

 Lippincott, a U.S. Geological Survey hydrographer stationed in California from 1900-1903, sent a two-page narrative in which he recalled being present in the Oval Office at a decisive moment.
 In 1903, he recalled President Theodore Roosevelt turning to Chief Forester Gifford Pinchot.
 "Gifford, is this all right?" asked the President.
 Pinchot replied that it was.
 "It" was the decision to grant rights-of-way for water storage sites on public lands in the Hetch Hetchy Valley, at Lake Eleanor, and for power canal rights-of-way down Cherry Creek (the outlet of Lake Eleanor) and in the main canyon of the Tuolomne River below the Hetch Hetchy dam site.
 These rights-of-way provided a much-needed new water source for the city of San Francisco.